Koma Inu (guardian dogs)

 We protect you!
 (In the old time)

-But, please come to think about it.
+But, please come to think.
 What do you feel when you visit shrines without any symbols?
 It would be boring.

-So, the architecture workers of shrines started to put Komainu statues as the guardians.
+It is why the architecture workers of shrines put Komainu statues as the guardians.

 We protect you!
 (Now)